travelping/cennsonic/README.md

    - cluster_name — use your name if differs from "nfv-k8s.example.net"

-   - supplementary_addresses\_in\_ssl\_keys — if the "ip" variables in the
+   - supplementary_addresses\_in\_ssl\_keys — list of all the IP addresses and DNS names that might be used to access Kubernetes API of the cluster
-     "hosts.ini" file are set to IP addresses non-reachable from the outside, this option should be set to a list of the master nodes IP addresses reachable from the outside

  * all.yml — defines settings for all the hosts in the cluster.
-Some useful are:

-   - ssh_users — list of users SSH keys to provision

-   - http(s)_proxy — specify if the nodes access the Internet via proxy only
+During the deployment the useful might be "http(s)_proxy".
+Should be specified if the nodes access the Internet via proxy only.

 Makes sense to keep this configuration under version control if you plan to evolve this cluster.
 Well, also makes sense if you do not plan that.